-- 1. should be prompting functions - 2. should support indirect addressing (SHIFT) - 3. should utilize the top 2 rows for index entry shortcut.
+- 1. should be prompting functions - 2. should support stack registers, indirect addressing, and both combined. - 3. should utilize the top 2 rows for index entry shortcut.

-The first condition is easy to implement in RUN mode, as it's just a matter of selecting the appropriate prompting bits in the function MCODE name - but it gets very tricky when used under program mode.
-This has been elegantly resolved using a method first used by Doug Wilder, by means of using the program line following the instruction as the index argument.
+The first condition is easy to implement in RUN mode, as it's just a matter of selecting the appropriate prompting bits in the function MCODE name - but it gets tricky when used under program mode.
+This has been elegantly resolved with a method first used by Doug Wilder, by means of using the program line following the instruction as the index argument.
 Somewhat similar to the way the HEPAX implemented it, although here there's some advantages in that the length of the index argument doesn't need to be fixed, dropping leading zeroes and even omitting it altogether if it's zero (assuming the following line isn't a numeric one which could be misinterpreted).